26 of the Best Beer Gardens in Leeds

 12 Bridge Rd, Kirkstall, Leeds LS5 3BW – 0113 2784044

 Equally as inviting in the cold winter months – with its outdoor heaters and warm, cosy interior – as the summer ones, The Mustard Pot sits just back from Stainbeck Lane in the peaceful suburb of Chapel Allerton.
 The beer garden itself is surrounded by trees and greenery, with picnic benches and trellis-canopied seating.
-It sits far enough back from the road that there is no traffic noise at all, and the gardens sprawling size makes it perfect for children to play in too.
+It sits far enough back from the road that there is no traffic noise at all, and the garden’s sprawling size makes it perfect for children to play in too.
+The Mustard Pot is certainly one of the best beer gardens in Leeds.

 20 Stainbeck Ln, Chapel Allerton, Leeds LS7 3QY – 0113 2695699